KKNU

 KKNU is a commercial country music radio station in Springfield, Oregon, broadcasting to the Eugene-Springfield, Oregon area on 93.3 FM.
 It is owned by Mckenzie River Broadcasting.

 Syndicated programming included After Midnite with Blair Garner hosted by Blair Garner from Premiere Radio Networks.

 History

 Throughout the 1980s, and into the early 1990s, 93.1 KSND (known as “K-Sound” or “The Sound” for a time) had a Top 40 format.
 It was an affiliate of Rick Dees Weekly Top 40.

 In late 1992, KSND was sold to McKenzie River Broadcasting, Inc. which ended the longtime Top 40 format at the end of year.
-On January 1, 1993, KSND began a two week long simulcast with its new sister station; “Magic 94” KMGE.
-In mid January, “New Country 93” debuted with “Today’s Hottest New Country” and the new call letters; KKNU.
+On January 1, 1993, KSND began a two-week-long simulcast with its new sister station; “Magic 94” KMGE.
+In mid-January, “New Country 93” debuted with “Today’s Hottest New Country” and the new callsign KKNU.

-In 2006, KKNU moved from 93.1 to 93.3, to allow KAST-FM (now KRYP) to move into the Portland market on the 93.1 frequency.
+In 2006, KKNU moved from 93.1 to 93.3, to allow KAST-FM (now KRYP) to move into the Portland market on 93.1.